Overview

 UK entry requirements

 Applicants with a 2:2 Honours degree in a subject relevant to occupational therapy (for example Biology, Psychology, Human Sciences and Sociology) will also be considered.
-However, in addition, you should have 3 years relevant work experience.
-This should be gained through working in a health or social care setting relevant to occupational therapy.
+However, in addition, you should either have 6 months work experience as a Occupational Therapy Technician/Assistant or 3 years relevant work experience as a Rehabilitation Assistant/Support Worker.

 Those who have already completed a degree in Occupational Therapy overseas but wish to do this also in the UK, must first apply for accreditation with the Health Care and Professionals Council (HCPC) to practice as an Occupational Therapist in the UK before making an application for this course.
 If your application is denied we would encourage you to submit an application for this programme attaching evidence of your unsuccessful HCPC application.
 We will then refer your application to the tutor for consideration.
 If your application for accreditation is successful, unfortunately we will not be able to consider your application as we’re not able to accept qualified Occupational Therapists onto the course.
 If you are able to obtain HCPC registration for the UK but would like to apply to study an MSc post registration at Brunel, we would like to hear from you.
 Please see: https://www.brunel.ac.uk/study/postgraduate/advanced-clinical-practice-occupational-therapy-pgcert-pgdip-and-msc If you would like to study a PhD at Brunel please see: https://www.brunel.ac.uk/study/postgraduate/phd-occupational-therapy*